National Capital Region Notes

 ======================================================================

-Club Discounts Update for 2024 coming soon
+Club Discounts Update for 2024 is here!

-As of June 2022, the following merchants will provide a club discount.
+• As of May 2024, the following merchants will provide a club discount.
 Please show your membership card:

-• Giant Orleans (formerly Orleans Cycle) : 2404, St. Joseph Blvd, Orleans.
-10% discount on all parts and accessories.
+Giant Orleans: 2404, St. Joseph Blvd, Orleans : 10% discount on all parts and accessories.
+No discount on complete bikes.

-• Giant Ottawa:1162 Bank Street, Old Ottawa South.
-10% discount on all parts and accessories.
-THIS IS A NEW ADDITION.
+Giant Ottawa:1162 Bank Street, Old Ottawa South ; 10% discount on all parts and accessories.
+No discount on complete bikes.

-• Bushtukah: 203 Richmond Rd. and 5607 Hazeldean Rd., Stittsville.
-10% discount on regular priced items.
-(If members are ordering online, they should reference the club affiliation in the comments section on the check out screen.
+If members are ordering online, they should reference the club affiliation in the comments section on the check out screen.
 On a mobile device they should select “Show Order Summary” at the checkout screen to access the comments box.
 Regular price items will be adjusted in price prior to the order being finalized and the final charge to the member will be amended.)

-• Fresh Air Experience: 1291 Wellington Street West.
-10% off parts, accessories, clothing.
+Fresh Air Experience: 1291 Wellington Street West : 10% off parts, accessories, clothing.
 No discount on complete bikes.